COVID-19 FILM RESOURCES

 Under current City, County and State guidelines, some businesses, such as restaurants and retail operations, may resume operations at partial capacity – for instance studio, office and residential properties can be used at 50% occupancy for Media Production.
 Building capacity, or occupant load, is based on a number of factors identified on a facility’s Occupant Load.
 To apply for an official City of Austin Occupancy number for your business or estimate capacity with the Occupant Load Calculator, please visit the City of Austin Development Services Department resources page.

 CITY OF AUSTIN RESOURCES

 The City of Austin’s Public Health department is actively involved in the response to COVID-19.
-For the latest local news including safety information, emergency mandates and additional Austin resources, please visit www.austintexas.gov/COVID19
+For the latest local news including COVID-19 statistics, safety information, emergency mandates and additional local resources, please visit: www.austintexas.gov/COVID19.

-City of Austin’s ATXrecovers.com - One-stop resource to help individuals, businesses, and non-profits recover from the financial hardships caused by the COVID-19 pandemic.
+ATXrecovers.com is the City of Austin’s one-stop resource to help individuals, businesses, and non-profits recover from the financial hardships caused by the COVID-19 pandemic.
 The website features up-to-date lists of resources for businesses and individuals; updates on local, state, and federal recovery policies; and economic indicators for the local economy.

 STATE OF TEXAS RESOURCES